 The first jury trials from these hernia mesh lawsuits are expected to go forward in late 2019.

-The C-Qur hernia mesh implants at issue in the lawsuits were manufactured by Atrium Medical.
+Atrium Medical manufactured the C-Qur hernia mesh implants at issue in the lawsuits.
 Getinge acquired Atrium Medical in 2011.